ZigaVukcevicDev/knowledge/readme.md

 ### Feature

+This action creates a new feature branch based on 'develop' and switches to it:

     git flow feature start new-branch-name

-This action creates a new feature branch based on 'develop' and switches to it.

-    git flow feature finish existing-branch-name

 Finish the development of a feature.
 This action performs the following:

--   merges MYFEATURE into `develop`
+-   merges `existing-branch-name` into `develop`
 -   removes the feature `branch`
 -   switches back to `develop branch`

 <!-- -->

+    git flow feature finish existing-branch-name

+Publish a feature to the remote server so it can be used by other users:

     git flow feature publish existing-branch-name

-Are you developing a feature in collaboration?
-Publish a feature to the remote server so it can be used by other users.

 TypeScript
 ----------